-- be aware of the subsampling technique for compressed sensing in the Fourier basis and the fact that it can defeat the Shannon-Nyquist sampling bound. - know the definition of sparsity for matrices based on the rank and to be able to calculate it using SVD. - understand the three main optimization techniques to perform a sparse matrix recovery and to be able to use them in practice. - understand the theoretical underlying of matrix recovery, such as the structure of low rank matrices, the Null Space Property and the notion of coherence of a family of vectors. - be aware of the possibility of data compression for statistical learning, in particular using random moments and in the context of the PCA technique.
+- know the definition of sparsity for matrices based on the rank and to be able to calculate it using SVD. - understand the three main optimization techniques to perform a sparse matrix recovery and to be able to use them in practice. - understand the theoretical underlying of matrix recovery, such as the structure of low rank matrices, the Null Space Property and the notion of coherence of a family of vectors. - understand the collaborative filtering: identify the setting, choose an algorithm, measure the quality of the recommendation - be aware of the possibility of data compression for statistical learning, in particular using random moments and in the context of the PCA technique.